okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 #### Device User Link

-A device could be linked to one or more User objects or vice versa.
-With such a link you can fetch devices linked to a given user or users linked to a given device.
-This provides visibility to administrator to manage potential impact of user actions on linked devices and vice versa.
+A Device could be linked to one or more User objects or vice versa.
+With such a link you can fetch Devices linked to a given User or Users linked to a given Device.
+This provides visibility for an administrator to manage the potential impact of user actions on linked Devices and vice versa.
 A Device User link is not represented by an API object of its own, rather visibility of such a link is made available via various APIs listed [here](#device-user-link-operations). todo

 #### Devices Object Link Attributes

 For a Device result, the `_links` contains a full set of operations available for that device. `hints` provides information on allowed HTTP verbs for the `href`.

-Here are some links that may be available on a Device, as determined by status of a Device:
+Here are some links that may be available on a Device, as determined by its status:

 | Link Relation Type       | Description                                                                                                           |
 | :----------------------- | :-------------------------------------------------------------------------------------------------------------------- |